 Our Mission:

-Esukhia's mission is to preserve and share the richness of Buddhist teachings through education, teacher training, and digital innovation.
+Esukhia's mission is to preserve and share the richness of Buddhist teachings through education, and digital innovation.
 We aim to make Buddhist philosophy and practices accessible to all who seek them, creating a community of engaged practitioners and qualified educators.

 Our Values: